yapstudios/YapAnimator/README.md

 ## Built-in Extensions

-YapAnimator comes with a handy extension bolted on to `CALayer` and `UIView`, providing one-liner animations under the `animatedLayer` and `animated` properties, respectively.
+YapAnimator comes with a handy extension bolted on to `CALayer` and `UIView`/`NSView`, providing one-liner animations under the `animatedLayer` and `animated` properties, respectively.

 ![CircleAnimationExample](Docs/squirclemorph.gif)